LucBonc/tokaled/README.md

 **The Tokaled**

-During the first pandemic lockdown starting from The Tokamak Model of Steven Wray (https://www.thingiverse.com/thing:3264356), born the Tokaled, controlled via arduino and a raspeberry pi running THe MARTe2 framework and using data coming from the GLORIOUS FTU Tokamak Experimental DataBase:
+During the first pandemic lockdown, starting from The Tokamak Model of Steven Wray (https://www.thingiverse.com/thing:3264356), is born the **Tokaled**, controlled by an Arduino and a raspeberry pi running THe MARTe2 framework, The Raspberry feed the pwm values For TF, CS,PF and plasma using data coming from the **GLORIOUS FTU Tokamak** experimental DataBase.

 _Construction Phase: https://www.thingiverse.com/make:964760:_